symbiote/silverstripe-multisites/README.md

 tracking of the 'current' website, and doesn't perform any query modification at runtime to change the 'site' context of queries you execute

-**Compatible with SilverStripe 3.2.x**
+**Compatible with SilverStripe 3.5.x**

+* Please see 2.0.x for 3.2 compatibility
-Please see the 1.2.x version for 3.1 compatibility
+* Please see the 1.2.x version for 3.1 compatibility

 ## Requirements